 3. Wearing compression shorts post delivery.
 Even if you’ve had a vaginal birth, help to tighten your abdominal muscles helping bridge the separation.

 4. Have a Chiropractic Assessment.
-Labour and birth places stress on our pelvis and hips which can alter how we use our muscles when lifting and attending to our babies, this often makes the separation worse and/or prevents it for coming back together.
+The labour and birth places stress on our pelvis and hips which can alter how we use our muscles when lifting and attending to our babies, this often makes the separation worse and/or prevents it for coming back together.

 5. Get exercising.
 The following exercises are designed to help strengthen our pelvic floor as well as our abdominal muscles to help the gap shrink as well as tighten the muscles preventing separation occurring during our subsequent pregnancies.